isaacpearl/crowjs/README.md

 # crow.js
 Node.js module for handling a connection to a crow device in Javascript.

+## Installation
+TODO: publish to npm using this guide: https://docs.npmjs.com/creating-node-js-modules

 ## API
 TODO: use apidoc module to generate api documentation